mikayelh/PillSearch-Activeloop/blog_post.md

 for el in unique_nodes:
     print(f"{el.id} : {el.score}\n")
 ```

-### Hybrid Fusion Retriever
+### Advanced - Hybrid Retriever + Re-Ranking technique with BM25 and the vector retriever and QueryFusionRetriever

-In this step, we merge the vector store based retriever and the BM25 based retriever.
-This will enable us to capture both semantic relations and keywords in our input queries.
+In the last case we can see how through the QueryFusionRetriever object the entire process described previously can be represented with a single function.

-Since both of these retrievers calculate a score, we can use the reciprocal rerank algorithm to re-sort our nodes without using additional models or excessive computation.
+We fuse our index with a BM25 based retriever, this will enable us to capture both semantic relations and keywords in our input queries.

-This setup will also query 4 times, once with your original query, and generate 3 more queries.
+Since both of these retrievers calculate a score, we can use the reciprocal rerank algorithm to re-sort our nodes without using an additional models or excessive computation.

 ```python
 from llama_index.retrievers import BM25Retriever